 Now visa is ready, and the next step is booking a flight.
-I would suggest to make a Central Asian itinerary which would include Tajikistan.
-Central Asian countries are i.e Uzbekistan, Turkmenistan, Kyrgyzstan, Tajikistan and Kazakhstan.
+I would suggest making a Central Asian itinerary that would include Tajikistan.
+Central Asian countries are i.e Uzbekistan, Turkmenistan, Kyrgyzstan, Tajikistan, and Kazakhstan.
 If you do the trip this way then you will save a lot of money.

 Essential Travel Tips for Tajikistan

 Tajikistan is not an expensive country, it’s one of the cheapest countries on planet earth.
 Dushanbe Airport is around 5 KM away from the city center and an official Taxi will cost $5 USD.
 Currency exchange is available at the airport and also inside banks in the city.